UtkarshUmre/improving-knative-eventing-onboarding-proposal/proposal.md

    - Past users who may have encountered difficulties and discontinued use.

    In-depth interviews with a diverse group of participants will allow us to explore their experience in detail.
-Open-ended question will encourage them to share their thoughts, feelings, and specific challenges encountered during onboarding
+Open-ended question will encourage them to share their thoughts, feelings, and specific challenges encountered during onboarding.

     -  **Why:** allows for in-depth exploration of user experiences, challenges, and suggestions beyond pre-defined questions.
 Participants can elaborate on their thoughts and feelings.

     -  **Suggested tools:** Zoom, Google Meet for interviews with predetermined questions.

 2. **Scenario-based Activities:** During interviews, we can present participants with common onboarding tasks and ask them to think aloud as they navigate the process.
 This will help us identify specific pain points and areas for improvement within the documentation or user interface

     - **Why:** Reveals pain points and areas for improvement by observing users navigate common tasks while verbalizing their thought process

     - **Suggested tools:** Screen recording software, online prototyping tools.

 3. **Card Sorting:** This technique can be used to assess the organization and labelling of existing knative eventing resources.
 Participants will sort cards representing documentation topics or features based on their own understanding, revealing any inconsistencies or lack of clarity.

    -  **Why:** Helps understand how users categorize information within knative eventing documentation, revealing potential improvements in organization and structure.

    - **Suggested tools:** Online card sorting tools like OptimalSort & Maze

 4. **Usability Testing:** We can observe participants as they attempt to complete specific tasks using the knative eventing platform or documentation.
 Observing their behavior and identifying points of frustration can highlight areas for improvement in the user experience.

    - **Why:** Provides direct observation of user interaction with knative eventing documentation and tutorials, uncovering confusing elements or missing information.

    - **Suggested tools**: Usability testing platforms like UserTesting.com, Lookback.io

 5. **Social media listening:** We can monitor online communities and social media platforms for discussions related to knative eventing onboarding.
 This can provide valuable insights into user experiences and sentiment, even if users haven’t directly participated in the research project.

    -  **Why:** Provides insights into user sentiment and common pain points associated with knative eventing onboarding by analyzing online discussions and comments.

    - **Suggested tools:** social listening platforms like sprout social

 * **Quantitative methods:**

 1. **Surveys:** Online surveys can be distributed to a wider audience to gather broader quantitative data on user experiences.
 This can provide insights into user demographics, prior knowledge levels, and the prevalence of specific challenges during onboarding.

     - **Why:** Allows gathering broader user feedback from larger audience, providing quantitative data to supplement qualitative interview insights.

     - **Suggested tools:** Survey platforms like SurveryMonkey, Google Forms

 2. **Clickstream Analysis:** if applicable, analyzing clickstream data can reveal user navigation patterns within the knative eventing documentation or platform.
 This can identify areas where users frequently get stuck or encounter confusion, requiring potential revisions to the user interface or content flow.

     - **Why:** This data reveals user journey, identifies areas of confusion or difficulty, and help you optimize the overall user experience.

     - **Suggested tools:** Apache Clickhouse, Piwik Pro.

 3. **A/B Testing:** This technique could be used to test the effectiveness of different onboarding approaches.
 By presenting different versions of instructions or documentation layouts to separate user groups, we can measure which method results in higher comprehension and task completion rates.

    -  **Why:** Continuously improve user experience by iteratively testing and improving elements based on A/B testing results, we can continually enhance the user experience.

    - **Suggested tools:** Google Optimize, Optimizely.

 * **Additional considerations:**

 1. **Data Analysis:** We will employ appropriate qualitative and quantitative data analysis techniques to extract meaningful insights from the research data.
 This may involve thematic analysis for interviews transcripts,  statistical analysis for survey data, and user journey mapping for combined findings.

    - **Why:** Data analysis involves collecting, cleaning, transforming, and interpreting data to extract meaningful insights.
 This data can come from various sources, including clickstream analysis, A/B testing results, user surveys, and social media analytics.

    - **Suggested tools:** Spreadsheets like Microsoft Excel and Google Sheets, data visualization tools like Tableau and Power BI, Programming languages like R and Python with data analysis libraries like pandas, NumPy in Python.

 2. **Pilot Testing:** Before conducting full-scale research activities, it’s valuable to pilot test interview questions or survey instruments with a small group of participants.
 This allows us to refine the research tools for optimal clarity and effectiveness.

    -  **Why:** Pilot testing involves conducting a small-scale version of a larger project to identify potential issues, refine approaches, and gather initial feedback before full implementations.

    - **Suggested tools:** collaboration tools like figma and invision for sharing and testing UI prototypes, Email marketing platforms like mailchimp and constant contacts for pilot testing marketing campaigns.

 3. **Comparative research**: By analyzing how alternative solutions approach onboarding, we can identify best practices and potential areas for differentiation in knative eventing’s onboarding journey.
 We will compare knative eventing with the other event driven solutions like cncf landscape alternatives e.g. apache kafka & pulsar, cloud specific eventing services, standalone message brokers and serverless workflow frameworks.

    - **Why:** comparative approach helps us identify best practices & improvement opportunities in knative eventing onboarding.

    - **Suggested tools and methodology**: comparative analysis matrix & heuristic evaluation, develop a matrix that compares knative eventing with alternative solutions across key dimensions relevant to onboarding, such as:

         * Documentation clarity & comprehensiveness.

         * Availability of tutorials and guides

         * Community support & resources

         * Ease of setup and configuration

 By utilizing a combination of these research methods, we can gain a comprehensive understanding of the knative eventing onboarding experience from the user’s perspective.
 This will allow us to develop actionable recommendations that address key pain points and ultimately enhance user experience and user engagement with the platform.